itpplasma/KAMEL/README.md

 Note, when using the template scripts, make sure to change the code, most importantly the paths, according to your project before using it.

 ## Compilation
-To compile the whole framework, use the top-level shell script
+For the initial compilation of the whole framework, use the top-level shell script

 ```
 ./kamel.sh